Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 How is pterygium diagnosed?

 Your healthcare provider will examine your eye and ask you about your signs and symptoms.
-He will ask if you have been exposed to sunlight or dust over a long period of time without wearing eye protection.
-He may also use a microscope with a strong light to look inside your eye.
+Tell your provider if you have been exposed to sunlight or dust over a long period of time without wearing eye protection.
+Your provider may also use a microscope with a strong light to look inside your eye.

 How may pterygium be treated?